Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Problem Definition

+Next, we define the semantics of co-safe LTL over sequences of multi-robot states and semantic maps.
+We first define a labeling function $L:\Omega^N\times\ccalM(t)\rightarrow 2^{\mathcal{AP}}$ determining which atomic propositions are true given the current robot system state $\bbp(t)\in\Omega^N$ and the current map distribution $\ccalM(t)$ obtained after applying a sequence of control actions $\bbu_{0:t}$.

-The semantics of the proposed specification language over dynamic maps is defined as follows. \begin{definition}[Semantics] Let $p=[\bbp(0),\ccalM(0)][\bbp(1),\ccalM(1)]\dots$ be an infinite sequence of multi-robot states and uncertain semantic maps.
-The semantics of temporal logic over semantic maps is defined recursively as:
+\begin{definition}[Semantics] Let $\sigma=\sigma(0),\sigma(1)\dots$ be an finite sequence of multi-robot states and uncertain semantic maps, where $\sigma(t)=L([\bbp(t),\ccalM(t)])$.
+The semantics of temporal logic over robot states and semantic maps is defined recursively as:

 \end{definition}